What is a Monopole? Burgundy's Single-Owner Vineyards Explained

-- Definition: In Burgundy, a Monopole is a single vineyard owned 100% by one single winery (Domaine).
+- Definition: In Burgundy, a Monopole is a single designated vineyard plot owned 100% by one single winery (Domaine).

 - Formula: One Vineyard = One Owner = One Unique Wine.